 Our church is served by a ministry team.
 The team includes our ordained ministers, Brent and Rory,

-and our parish Clerk, Helen, a key leader in everything that we do.
+and our parish Clerk, Judith, a key leader in everything that we do.

 Rev. Brent Richardson – Ministry Team Leader